 - Write down your revision notes in different formats.
 For example, write one subject as a news story, another as a letter to a friend or relative, compose them into haikus or draw them as a comic strip.
 Be careful not to waste too much time on this though.
 It doesn’t need to be a work of art, just a different way of presenting the information.

-- Find a friend who is on a different course to you and teach other about your courses.
+- Find a friend who is on a different course to you and teach each other about your courses.
 The act of having to explain things to help someone else understand something will help to highlight what you yourself have learned.

 - Stick Post-it notes everywhere.
 Literally everywhere.
 Just being surrounded by your revision notes will mean that something will have to sink in.